johngeorgewright/state-middleware-manager/README.md

 > State accumulating and reducing middleware manager

 ## Installation
-Currently from github until I can decide on a better name.
+Install and build from github until I can decide on a better name.

 ```
 npm install johngeorgewright/state-middleware-manager